BhavaniShekhar/ansible-weblogic-osb-cluster-installation/README.md

-# ansible-weblogic-osb-cluster-installation
+# Ansible WebLogic OSB Cluste installation

-The playbooks here will help:
+The playbooks here will help in install, setup the WebLogic domain and OSB Domain and also integration with ActiveMQ:

 - installing weblogic application server in multiple machines, clustering them and adding to a domain
 - installing weblogic application server with Oracle Service Bus (OSB) in multiple machines, clustering them and adding to a domain